jetkan-yk/cs50ai/readme.md

 ## 💻 My Setup

-Each test cases should take about 1~2 seconds, depends on your code efficiency.
+Each test case should take less than 30 seconds, depending on Python's I/O and your code efficiency.

 - Windows 10 Home Build 19042
 - Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz